vascodegraaff/FLIDLESS/README.md

 ![second place](https://user-images.githubusercontent.com/40253263/199842102-0b408478-a247-469c-83c6-b8455ffd8940.jpeg)

-We ended up winning second place @HackZurich 2022.
-From over 5000 applicants and 1300 participants!
-We're all extremely grateful for this oppertunity and really glad that everyone enjoyed seeing the project.
+We ended up winning second place @HackZurich 2022, from over 5000 applicants and 1300 participants!
+We're all extremely grateful for this opportunity and glad that the project was liked.

 ## Demo
 ### check out the demo on youtube below